 2.3.C Communication Methods

 The SMS shall ensure the communication to remote sites over a LAN or WAN/Internet using a dedicated communication server device, Kantech IP Link, KT-1 controller or the KT-400 controller.
-This shall only be applicable with the use of multi-site gateways.
-It shall ensure secure communications by the use of 128-bit AES encryption.
+This shall only be applicable with the use of Multi-Site Gateways.
+It shall use 128-bit AES encryption for communications.
 It shall reduce bandwidth consumption by managing the communication protocol of Kantech controllers at the remote site.
 Polling of Kantech controllers shall be done by the Kantech IP Link, KT-1 controller or KT-400 in the field and not over the network.
 The Kantech IP Link, KT-1 controller or KT-400 shall provide support for up to 32 door controllers.
 The Kantech IP Link, KT-1 controller or KT-400 shall be configured from the access software or from a web page which has the security feature of being disabled after successful use.

 For connections that do not have network links, communication to remote connections shall be ensured by dial-up modems.
-This shall only be applicable with the use of multi-site gateways.
+This shall only be applicable with the use of Multi-Site Gateways.
 The SMS shall support up to 32 such modems that can simultaneously transmit or receive data from remote connections.
 No modem shall be dedicated to a specific connection; communication shall be established where the first connection calling shall have access to the first available modem, and so on.

-Each multi-site gateway should be able to control 32 local controller connections by using the RS-232/RS-485 protocols via serial or USB port.
-In addition, each multi-site gateway should be able to control up to 2048 (10,000 doors maximum Ethernet connections using TCP or UDP protocols, via the use of the Kantech IP Link, KT-1 or KT-400, of 32 controllers each.
+Each Multi-Site Gateway should be able to control 32 local controller connections by using the RS-232/RS-485 protocols via serial or USB port.
+In addition, each Multi-Site Gateway should be able to control up to 2048 (10,000 doors maximum Ethernet connections using TCP or UDP protocols, via the use of the Kantech IP Link, KT-1 or KT-400, of 32 controllers each.

-The SMS shall offer the ability for each Multi-site gateway to have up to 2 redundant gateways.
+The SMS shall offer the ability for each Multi-Site Gateway to have up to 2 redundant gateways.
 The redundant gateways shall be monitored and active with the SMS.
 In the case of primary gateway failure the redundant gateway shall automatically take control and controllers shall start communicating with this gateway.

 A reload of the controllers shall not be acceptable or needed